In this Article

 How to Give Paracetamol to Your Child?

-Paracetamol is available as tablets, syrups or suppositories, which are taken differently.
+Paracetamol is available in the form of tablets, syrups or suppositories, which are each taken differently.

 Paracetamol tablets should be swallowed whole with water, milk or juice.
 They shouldn’t be chewed.